bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/office.md

 Job assignment:

 - Each office has 2 records: `employeeJobs` and `employeeNextJobs`.
 Data in `employeeJobs` (number of employees in each job) is used for calculations of other relevant data like `EmployeeProductionByJob`, `AvgEnergy`, `AvgMorale`, `TotalExperience`.
-When you call `setAutoJobAssignment`, its parameter is calculated and assigned to `employeeNextJobs`.
-In next cycle's START state, data in `employeeNextJobs` will be copied to `employeeJobs`.
+When you call `setJobAssignment`, its parameter is calculated and assigned to `employeeNextJobs`.
+In the next cycle's START state, data in `employeeNextJobs` will be copied to `employeeJobs`.
-- Behavior of `setAutoJobAssignment` may be confused at first glance.
-Let's say you call it like this: `ns.corporation.setAutoJobAssignment("Agriculture","Sector-12","Operations", 5)`
+- Behavior of `setJobAssignment` may be confused at first glance.
+Let's say you call it like this: `ns.corporation.setJobAssignment("Agriculture","Sector-12","Operations", 5)`
   - If you have 5 \"Operations\" employees, it does nothing.
   - If you have 7 \"Operations\" employees, it reduces number of \"Operations\" employees to 5, and set \"Unassigned\" employees to 2.
   - If you have 2 \"Operations\" employees, it checks if you have at least 3 \"Unassigned\" employees.
 If yes, it changes \"Operations\" employees to 5 and reduces \"Unassigned\" employees by 3.
 If not, it throws error.
 Essentially, it tries to move employees from \"Unassigned\" to \"Operations\".
-- This means the proper way to use `setAutoJobAssignment` is:
+- This means the proper way to use `setJobAssignment` is:
   - Use it to set all jobs to 0.
   - Use it to set all jobs to your requirements.

 Total experience is increased in these cases:

-- Hire new employee.
+- Hire a new employee.
 Each new employee increases total experience by `getRandomInt(50, 100)`.
-- In START state.
+- In the START state.
 Gain per cycle:

 $$TotalExperienceGain = 0.0015\ast(TotalEmployees - UnassignedEmployees + InternEmployees\ast 9)$$